Lausitzring

-The Lausitzring (formally known as the Dekra Lausitzring for ownership reasons) is a race track located near Klettwitz (a civil parish of Schipkau, Oberspreewald-Lausitz district) in the state of Brandenburg in northeast Germany, near the borders of Poland and the Czech Republic.
-It was originally named Lausitzring as it is located in the region the Germans call Lausitz (Lusatia), but was renamed EuroSpeedway Lausitz for better international communication from 2000 to 2010.
-The EuroSpeedway has been in use for motor racing since 2000.
+The Lausitzring (formally known as the Dekra Lausitzring for ownership reasons) is a race track and test track located near Klettwitz (a civil parish of Schipkau, Oberspreewald-Lausitz district) in the state of Brandenburg in northeast Germany, near the borders of Poland and the Czech Republic.
+It was originally named Lausitzring as it is located in the region of Lusatia, known as Lausitz in German, but was renamed EuroSpeedway Lausitz for better international communication from 2000 to 2010.
+Lausitzring has been in use for motor racing since 2000.
 Among other series, DTM (German Touring Car Championship) takes place there annually.
 It also used to host the Superbike World Championship.

 The Lausitzring has a feature which is unique in continental Europe: a high-speed oval race track, as used in the United States by NASCAR and IndyCar.
-The 3.256 km tri-oval (similar to Pocono Raceway) was used twice in 2001 and 2003 by open seater CART races named German 500 (won by Kenny Bräck and Sébastien Bourdais), plus a few British SCSA races.
+The 3.256 km tri-oval (similar to Pocono Raceway) was used twice by open seater CART races named German 500 (the September 2001 American Memorial won by Kenny Bräck, and the May 2003 German 500 by Sébastien Bourdais), plus a few British SCSA Stock cars races.
 In 2005 and 2006, the German Formula Three Championship held races at the oval, with a pole position lap average speed of 251.761 km/h and a race average of 228.931 km/h.

 History

 As far back as 1986, in the former communist East Germany, it was planned to convert one of the huge open coal mine pits into a race track.
-In the late 1990s, this idea was taken up again in order to build a replacement for the AVUS in Berlin.
-The construction of the EuroSpeedway Lausitz began on 17 June 1998 and the facility was officially opened in August 2000.
+In the late 1990s, this idea was taken up again in order to build a replacement for the AVUS in Berlin, which after the fall of the Berlin Wall had more traffic than before.
+The construction of the EuroSpeedway Lausitz began on 17 June 1998.
+The facility was officially opened during a public ceremony on 20 August 2000.